Overview of Competition

 Incomplete submissions may be rejected so please ensure that you have everything in order.

-Details of the judges for our previous competitions can be viewed on the Jury page.
+Details of the Jury members for the SLANT Competition, ‘Testing The Water' can be viewed on the Jury page.

 Entries will be assessed, and points awarded in accordance with the following score sheet:

-Once received, all entries will be checked and assessed, and a short-list of up to thirty projects will be drawn up.
+Once received, all entries will be checked and assessed, and a long-list of up to thirty projects will be drawn up.

 When this list has been compiled, successful entrants will be informed, and the list will be published on slant.eu